spacepy/spacepy/Doc/source/quickstart.rst

 Attributes are denoted by a leading colon.
 The global attributes are those in the base level, and the local attributes are attached to each variable.

-If we have data that has nested `folders', allowed by HDF5 but not by NASA CDF, then how can this be represented such that the data structure can be mapped directly to a NASA CDF?
+If we have data that has nested 'folders', allowed by HDF5 but not by NASA CDF, then how can this be represented such that the data structure can be mapped directly to a NASA CDF?
 The data will need to be flattened so that it is single layered.
 Let us now store some ephemerides in our data structure: